dpenkler/hp9816emu/README.md

 Make sure you do not have anything you want to keep in "system.img" when using the "Auto save" features.

 The Phosphor setting changes the colour of the screen.
+Choices are "White", "Green" and "Amber".

 To hide the Settings menu just click on the **OK** button.